ibsoft/HashWhisper/USER_MANUAL.md

 - Keep the shared secret private.
 Losing it means messages cannot be decrypted.
 - If you lose the shared secret, past chats are unrecoverable and lost to oblivion.

+## One-time vault links
+- The shield icon in Quick Actions opens the vault modal.
+Compose your note, pick a lifetime and how many views to allow, and click **Create secret link**.
+- The modal shows a shareable URL and a separate secret fragment (the part after `#`).
+Copy both and deliver the fragment out-of-band; the server never stores the fragment.
+- Recipients open the link, paste the fragment into the prompt, and decrypt the message.
+The link automatically burns once the allowed views are consumed or the lifetime expires.

+## Password generator
+- Tap the key icon in Quick Actions to open the password generator.
+Adjust the length slider (8–64) and toggle character sets.
+- Hit **Generate password** to fill the readonly field and tap the copy button to stash it to your clipboard instantly.

 ## Troubleshooting
 - **Unable to decrypt media:** Wait for the spinner; if it fails, click again to retry.
 Check your network or re-enter the secret.
 - **Messages not loading:** Click the refresh arrow; if still failing, reselect the group and confirm the secret.